Pico De Gallo

 Salsa verde is spicy green salsa sauce.
 Cocida means cooked.
 Salsa Verde Cocida is a Cooked Spicy Green Salsa and Salsa Verde is an uncooked Spicy Green Salsa.

 Chimichurri Sauce also falls under this category.
-A bright Green Argentina Sauce made with Cilantro and Parsley.
+A bright Green Argentina Sauce made with Parsley.

 The redness comes from more Tomatoes added and usually contains Garlic and Oil and can contain other ingredients such as Herbs & Spices.